 End of EMSS

 At the end of the agreed EMSS period, manufacturer-provided sustaining support ends.
-If the solution is still covered by a service contract then 1st- and 2nd-line service would still be available.
+If the solution is still covered by a service contract then 1st– and 2nd-line service maybe still available.
 However, there would be no manufacturer escalation path available in the event of a serious error and an upgrade to a supported version could be the only way to resolve such errors.
 It is therefore strongly recommended that the solution is maintained in a fully supported condition.